-No regulated environmental features exist on the subject lot; therefore, this finding is not applicable to the subject SDP.
+No regulated environmental features exist on the subject lot.
+Therefore, this finding is not applicable to the subject SDP.

-- 16. Section 27-530(c)(3) of the prior Zoning Ordinance sets forth the criteria for granting minor amendments to approved SDPs for the purpose of making home improvements requested by a homeowner (or authorized representative) and approved by the Planning Director (or designee), in accordance with specified procedures, including meeting the following criteria: - (A) Are located within the approved Comprehensive Design Plan building lines and setbacks or any approved amendments to the Comprehensive Design Plan; - (B) Are in keeping with the architectural and site design characteristics of the approved Specific Design Plan; and - (C) Will not substantially impair the intent, purpose, or integrity of the approved Comprehensive Design Plan.
+- 16. Section 27-530(c)(3) of the prior Zoning Ordinance sets forth the criteria for granting minor amendments to approved SDPs, for the purpose of making home improvements requested by a homeowner (or authorized representative) and approved by the Planning Director (or designee), in accordance with specified procedures, including meeting the following criteria: - (A) Are located within the approved Comprehensive Design Plan building lines and setbacks or any approved amendments to the Comprehensive Design Plan; - (B) Are in keeping with the architectural and site design characteristics of the approved Specific Design Plan; and - (C) Will not substantially impair the intent, purpose, or integrity of the approved Comprehensive Design Plan.

-SDP-0614 established the rear yard setback at a minimum of 15 feet.
-The proposed deck enclosure extends 5 feet into this rear yard setback, proposing a setback of approximately

-10 feet from the rear property line.
-The subject application does not meet Criterion (A) and, therefore, the subject Homeowner's Minor Amendment to SDP-0614-H1 is to be heard by the Planning Board, as stated in Section 27-530(d)(3)(A).
+SDP-0111 established the rear yard setback at a minimum of 15 feet.
+The proposed deck and screened porch extend 5 feet into the rear yard setback, with a proposed setback of approximately 10 feet from the rear property line.
+The subject application does not meet Criterion (A).
+Therefore, the subject Homeowner's Minor Amendment to SDP 0111-H2 is to be heard by the Planning Board, as stated in Section 27-530(d)(3)(A) of the prior Zoning Ordinance.

-In regard to Criterion (B) above, the proposed deck enclosure is consistent with the architectural and site design characteristics of the approved SDP, except in regard to the rear yard setback.
-The proposed enclosure is proposed to be constructed of wood, a white vinyl railing system, and white vinyl wrap posts and beams with a shingled roof.
-The proposed deck enclosure will match the existing house and will be of the same high-quality materials.
+Regarding Criterion (B) above, the proposed deck and screened porch are consistent with the architectural and site design characteristics of the approved SDP, except in regard to the rear yard setback.
+The proposed deck and porch are proposed to be constructed of wood with a white vinyl railing system, and white vinyl wrap posts and beams with a shingled roof.
+The proposed deck and porch will match the existing house and will be of the same high-quality materials.

-In regard to Criterion (C), staff believes that the requested deck enclosure will not substantially impair the intent, purpose, or integrity of the approved CDP.
-The modification of the minimum rear yard to 10 feet for the proposed enclosure will not be detrimental to the community, nor will it negatively impact the visual characteristics of the neighborhood, because the addition is at the rear of the home and not visible from the nearest public right-of-way, affording privacy to the occupants of both the subject property and the adjacent homeowners.
+Regarding Criterion (C), staff believes that the proposal will not substantially impair the intent, purpose, or integrity of the approved CDP.
+Modification of the minimum rear yard setback to 10 feet, for the proposed screened porch and deck addition, will not be detrimental to the community.
+It will not negatively impact the visual characteristics of the neighborhood because the addition is at the rear of the home and not visible from the nearest public right-of-way.
+As a result, it provides privacy to the occupants of both the subject property and the adjacent homeowners.